OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 and  snapshots part.
 Analysis and solution presented in
 {{REQ-PROG-OPEN-MODEL}}.
     * REQ-STD-API-BASED: Standard based SIMAP models and APIs, for
 multi-vendor support.
-Gap: links are entities, adding linkedTo relations would help.
+Gap: link to external models.
 Analysis and solution presented in
 {{REQ-STD-API-BASED}}.
     * REQ-GRAPH-TRAVERSAL: Graph Traversal.
+Gap: links are entities, adding linkedTo relations would help.
 Analysis and solution presented in {{REQ-GRAPH-TRAVERSAL}}.
     * REQ-SNAPSHOT: Network snapshot topology.
 Analysis and solution presented in {{REQ-SNAPSHOT}}.